AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!TIP]
 >
->Use the information in this screen to get all the information you need about your audiences, and the [discover and overlaps screens](/help/guide/collaborate/discover.md) to get insights regarding which of your audiences would work best for different campaign types, when intersected with publisher inventory.
+>Use the information in this screen to get all the information you need about your audiences, and the [discover and overlaps screens](/help/guide/collaborate/discover.md) to get insights regarding which of your audiences would work best for different campaign types, when compared with publisher inventory.

 ## View audiences dashboard